!!!MAY CONTAIN UNMARKED SPOILERS!!!

 - Red Eyes, Take Warning: He has red eyes while being used as an in-between for Luna Fracta.

 - Related in the Adaptation: Inverted.
 While he retains his Honorary Uncle status to Ruby, he is no longer Yang's biological uncle.
-In fact, they don't each other at all, with Yang only knowing of him as a friend of he father.
+In fact, they don't know each other at all, with Yang only knowing of him as a friend of he father.

 - Walking Spoiler